luizfelipepg-zz/dius/README.md

 List of items available.
 The information about all items "stored" into the system are inside ItemsDatbase.
 It is possible to see information about the discount associated to the item.
 New items as well as discounts can easily be added to the list

 ## Testing
-So far I have only added really basic testing but I am happy to spend more time if you think it is necessary.
-I tried not to take hours and hours as requested.
+So far, I have only added really basic testing but I am happy to spend more time if you think it is necessary.
+I tried not to take more than 2 hours(even though I did) of work as requested

 ## Libraries
-To run the unit tests, remember to add the lib folder to the classpath
+To run the unit tests, remember to add the lib folder to the classpath.
+It contains Junit4

 ## Run testing
-The class DiusTest.java contains all the Example scenarios mentioned on the page.
+The class DiusTest.java contains all the Example scenarios specified by Dius and few more.

 ## Output
-Fell free to add/change the unit tests if you want to test a different variation of checkout lists.
+Fell free to add/change the unit tests if you want to test a different variation of items.
 The application will also prompt a list of the items and the price.
 This is an example of the output:
 ```sh
 --------------------